 In addition to recommended courses, the pre-law program at SXU also provides:

 - LSAT preparation

 The pre-law program works closely with the Office of Career Services and the student-sponsored “Pre-Law Society” to sponsor various legal career related events and activities on the main campus.

 SXU has a Mock Trial Team, which competes in American Mock Trial Association Regional Tournament.

-SXU offers a Mock Trial Course starting fall 2012.
+SXU offers a Mock Trial Course which started in fall 2012.
 Please send email inquiries to email@example.com.

-- Dr. Shannon Ambrose (Department of English and Foreign Languages)
+- Dr. Shannon Ambrose (Department of Language and Literature)